nick-stebbings/nick-stebbings/README.md

 - 🌱 I’m currently learning **Zero Knowledge Proofs**

-- 👯 I’m looking to collaborate on **interesting back-end problems**
+- 👯 I’m looking to collaborate on **interesting engineering problems**

 - 🤝 I’m looking for help with **integrating IPFS with Planitt**